microsoft/AppCenter-Test-Appium-Java-Extensions/README.md

 </dependency>
 ```

 This will ensure the enhanced Android and iOS drivers are available at compile time.
-The enhanced drivers are provided primarily to enable the *label* feature.
-See Step 5 for more detail on the *label* feature.
+The enhanced drivers are provided primarily to enable the `label` feature.
+See Step 4 for more detail on the `label` feature.

 ### Step 2 - Add upload profile